rrnyquist/ebenezer/_Scripture/ESV/42_Luke.md

 There will be great earthquakes, and in various places famines and pestilences.
 And there will be terrors and great signs from heaven. ^2111

-But before all this they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons, and you will be brought before kings and governors for my name’s sake. ^2112
+But before all this they will lay their hands on you and persecute you, delivering you up to the synagogues and prisons, and you will be brought before kings and governors for my name's sake. ^2112

 This will be your opportunity to bear witness. ^2113